- Is H&R compatible with RNase inhibitor?

 - What kind of RNA isolation is recommended for RNA being treated with H&R?

 Yes – RNase inhibitor does not affect the performance of the H&R kit.

-Yes – but beware that Mg remains in the solution after H&R treatment, which might reduce the long-term stability of RNA.
+Yes – but be aware that Mg2+ remains in the solution after H&R treatment, which might reduce the long-term stability of RNA.
 If RNA storage after treatment is desired, add EDTA to a final concentration of 3mM after H&R treatment.

-All sources of RNA are compatible with H&R. Successful gDNA removal without detectable loss of RNA has been shown in RNA preps from several species from bacterial, animal and plant.
+All sources of RNA are compatible with H&R. Successful gDNA removal has been shown in RNA preps from several bacterial, animal and plant species.

-No – H&R is dependent on Mg to function, thus TE buffer will reduce the activity of the kit.
+No – H&R is dependent on Mg2+ to function, thus TE buffer will reduce the activity of the kit.

 Any RNA isolation method is suitable.
 However, avoid elution of / dissolving RNA using TE buffer.